AndydeCleyre/colorcodebot/README.rst

 Development & Deployment
 ------------------------

+The bot should run anywhere with Python, fontconfig, highlight_, either GraphicsMagick or ImageMagick, and the ability to install TensorFlow.
+Or anywhere that can run a container image.

 Depending on your hardware, you may see faster syntax guessing (from guesslang_) by installing ``cuda`` and ``cudnn`` packages.
 This is *not* done for the currently hosted container images.

+Most of the ``mk/`` scripts are POSIX, but ``mk/svcs.zsh`` requires Zsh, and ``mk/ctnr.sh`` calls ``mk/svcs.zsh``.

-Outside of the core Python "app" part of the project, sops_ is used for secrets, buildah_ for container building,
+Outside of the core Python app, sops_ is used for secrets, buildah_ for container building,
 GitHub Actions for automated container image builds and other CI tasks, and `wheezy.template`_ and yamlpath_ are extremely handy for defining+rendering service definitions and other dev/ops maneuvers.

-I will probably add more info here eventually, but please do `send a message`_ or open an issue with any questions.
+Please do `send a message`_ or open an issue with any questions.

 Organization
 ~~~~~~~~~~~~